HatsukiHun/PokeShart/README.md

 ### Key Components

-#### Pokémon Database (pokemon.js)
+#### Pokémon Database (pokemonData.js)
-- 150+ Pokémon with accurate stats from the original games
+- 649 Pokémon with accurate stats from the original games
 - Each Pokémon has: HP, Attack, Defense, Special Attack, Special Defense, Speed
-- 4 unique moves per Pokémon with different damage types
+- 4 unique, valid moves per Pokémon

+#### Move Database (movesData.js)
+- All classic moves with accurate power, accuracy, type, and effects
+- Moves like Whirlwind, Roar, and Self-Destruct have been removed for balance

-#### Battle System
+#### Battle System (pokemon.js)
-- Turn order calculation based on speed stats with randomness
+- Speed-based turn order with randomness
-- Damage calculation using Pokémon stats and move power
+- Damage calculation using Pokémon stats and move power (halved for longer battles)
-- Status effect management with turn counters
+- Status effect management with turn counters and UI feedback
-- Move accuracy and critical hit systems
+- Stat mod system with real-time feedback boxes
+- Message queue ensures all messages and effects are shown in order
+- Multi-hit and status moves process sequentially

 #### Visual System
 - Pixel art rendering with crisp edges
 - Animated backgrounds using HTML5 Canvas
-- Status effect animations with CSS transitions
+- Status and stat mod animations with CSS transitions
 - Responsive UI that adapts to different screen sizes

-## Design Philosophy

-This game captures the authentic feel of classic Pokémon battles with:
-- Retro aesthetics using pixel art and classic fonts
-- Authentic mechanics matching the original games
-- Smooth animations that enhance the battle experience
-- Responsive design that works across devices

 ## Browser Compatibility